 Our team of state-licensed clinicians, masters-level therapists, skilled educators, support staff and dedicated volunteers work together to create healthier futures for our community.

-As the cultural hub of Houston’s LGBT community, the Center is “home” to dozens of LGBT-affirming social and civic organizations, and offers affordable rental space for meetings and events.
+As the cultural hub of Houston’s LGBTQ community, the Center is “home” to dozens of LGBTQ-affirming social and civic organizations, and offers affordable rental space for meetings and events.

 Client Privacy Notice